Extraordinary Africa>Tanzania>Mahale and Katavi>Greystoke

 What to do at Greystoke Mahale?

 Waking up to the morning sun, it’s possible you’ll step out for a little yoga on the beach before a hearty breakfast.
 Then you’ll set off through the steep, slippery rainforest, guided by the chimpanzee calls, walking for anything between one and seven hours for the fascinating hour you’ll spend with the chimps.
-After your morning of chimpanzee trekking it’s back to base, perhaps for a gentle afternoon dip in Lake Tanganyika, or some fishing- well, everyone needs some sashmi with their cocktails… Afterwards, dinner on the beach, shooting stars, and another perfect night in Africa.
+After your morning of chimpanzee trekking it’s back to base, perhaps for a gentle afternoon dip in Lake Tanganyika, or some fishing- before your evening cocktails… Afterwards, dinner on the beach, shooting stars, and another perfect night in Africa.

 Want to know more?
 We’ve stayed here, so just